Why a Photographer May Have Difficulty Defining Himself as an Artist – Part 1

 "An artist is a person who has a sense of beauty and is able to create a work of art."

-However, we never use this definition, as it is too broad a term.
+However, I never use this definition, as it is too broad a term.

 "An artist is a person doing works, cultivating or mastering an art, a knowledge, a technique and whose creativity, poetry, originality of his production, his actions, his gestures, among others.
 His works are sources of emotions, feelings, reflection, spirituality or transcendence”.